 Most of these cultural scripts and rituals go unnoticed or at the very least unquestioned.
 These acts are the mechanisms through which we objectify the social world and alienate ourselves from our loved ones.
 So this year why not participate in Buy Nothing Day and double down on some quality time with your loved ones.

 * We should acknowledge that sometimes the people who are receiving these windfalls are desperate and totally deserving.
 I don’t want to shame or cast dispersions on anyone in this situation, but these are exceptions to the rule.

 ** Forgive me for sexualizing this, but I mean come on, that’s an apt description.
 While we are at it, this ad is chock full of sociology.
 We have an “empowered woman” who uses her power to consume; it’s the classic redirection of feminist energies into consumer.
 This woman, who appears to be the epitome of the middle class, white, privileged consumer, is flexing her muscles, exerting her power, and being aggressive enough to make Betty Friedan blush… ’cept she is using her power to purchase consumer goods from a capitalist system that creates and maintains her oppression.
 Maybe it’s just me, but I think feminist scholars would have a (justified) objection if I called this “champ” a feminist.
-I dunno.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+I dunno.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.